ibm-cloud-docs/watson-assistant/autocorrection.md

 - Orignal input: `letme applt for a memberdhip`
 - Corrected input: `let me apply for a membership`

 When your assistant evaluates whether to correct the spelling of a word, it does not rely on a simple dictionary lookup process.
-Instead, it uses a combination of Natural Language Processing and probabalistic models to assess whether a term is, in fact, misspelled and should be corrected.
+Instead, it uses a combination of natural language processing and probabalistic models to assess whether a term is, in fact, misspelled and should be corrected.

 Autocorrection is enabled automatically for all English-language assistants.
 It is also available in French-language assistants, but is disabled by default.
 Autocorrection isn't available for any other languages.